sh1ftchg/FMLJ9/readme.md

 Checkout the repo if you want...
 But really, all you need is ShiftyClassLoader.java.

 - Compile ShiftyClassLoader.java, use javac, or gcj, or whatever you like.
-Note: To compile this you need objectweb's ASM 2 added to JAVAC's classpath, it is included/required by forge figure out where it has been saved by your loader.
+Note: To compile this you need objectweb 2's (ow2) ASM  added to JAVAC's classpath, it is included/required by forge figure out where it has been saved by your loader.
 We're not here to add more dependencies.
 - Add the ".class" file's location to the java classpath.
 Alternatively, drop them in the game directory for the mod you want to run on Java 9.
 - Add "-Djava.system.class.loader=com.sh1ftchg.java9.ShiftyClassLoader" without the quotes to your runtime arguments.
 - Add "--add-opens java.base/jdk.internal.reflect=ALL-UNNAMED" to the java virtual machine's arguments.